Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 ![image](https://user-images.githubusercontent.com/101006959/235036280-7ab28f10-4dfc-4f06-b469-9ef0214c4334.png)

-The file I was returned with had a `.dat` extention, however viewing the file in a hex editor we can see that the header coorespond to the expected header of a jpg file, that being the bytes `FF D8`.
+The file I was returned with had a `.dat` extension, however viewing the file in a hex editor we can see that the header corresponded to the expected header of a jpg file, that being the bytes `FF D8`.

-I checked the trailer of the file and it was bytes `94 ED` which did not coorespond to the expected trailer of `FF D9`, however based on the header information, I was sure this was supposed to be a jpeg file.
+I checked the trailer of the file and it was bytes `94 ED` which did not correspond to the expected trailer of `FF D9`, however based on the header information, I was sure this was supposed to be a jpeg file.

 With the information gathered regarding the header of the file, I figured it was a worth a shot to change the extension and at least attempt to open the jpeg, it may be corrupted, but if it opened I could still possibly use that to get some information or even get the flag!